Clastify logo

 Lorentz transformations

-The Lorentz transformation is a coordinate transformation that links measurements of the same event in two inertial frames moving at constant relative velocity.
+The Lorentz transformation relates measurements of the same event in two inertial frames moving at constant relative velocity.
 For motion along the x-axis,

 These equations are supplied in the guide; their derivation is not required.
-The key idea is easy to miss but hard to ignore: space and time get mixed together.
+The key idea is hard to miss: space and time get mixed together.
 The transformed position depends on time, and the transformed time depends on position.
-Here, “space” and “time” stop acting as separate absolute backgrounds and become spacetime.
+Here, “space” and “time” stop acting like separate absolute backgrounds and become spacetime.

-When (v \ll c), (\gamma \approx 1) and (vx/c^2) is negligible for ordinary scales, so the Lorentz transformations reduce to the Galilean transformations.
-So equations of linear motion are adapted in relativistic contexts by replacing transformations between frames with Lorentz transformations whenever speeds are a significant fraction of (c), not by throwing away earlier mechanics.
+When vcv \ll c, γ1\gamma \approx 1 and vx/c2vx/c^2 is negligible for ordinary scales, so the Lorentz transformations reduce to the Galilean transformations.
+In relativistic contexts, equations of linear motion are adapted by replacing transformations between frames with Lorentz transformations whenever speeds are a significant fraction of cc, not by throwing away earlier mechanics.

-Special relativity also gives a fundamental limit: no information or material object travels faster than light in vacuum.
-Physics has other limits too, such as measurement uncertainty in quantum mechanics and practical limits set by detector resolution, but the speed limit (c) is built into the structure of spacetime itself.
+Special relativity also sets a fundamental limit: no information or material object travels faster than light in vacuum.
+Physics has other limits as well, such as measurement uncertainty in quantum mechanics and practical limits set by detector resolution, but the speed limit cc is built into the structure of spacetime itself.

 Why velocity addition changes

-With Galilean velocity addition, an observer moving towards a light beam could measure it as faster than (c).
-That would clash with Einstein’s second postulate.
+With Galilean velocity addition, an observer moving towards a light beam could measure that beam as travelling faster than cc.
+That clashes with Einstein’s second postulate.
 Using the Lorentz transformations gives the relativistic velocity addition equation instead:

-Two quick checks make the result feel sensible.
-If (u=c), then (u'=c), so every inertial observer still measures light in vacuum at speed (c).
-If (u) and (v) are both much smaller than (c), then (uv/c^2) is tiny, so the equation reduces to (u' \approx u-v), the Galilean result.
+There are two quick checks.
+If u=cu=c, then u=cu'=c, so every inertial observer still measures light in vacuum at speed cc.
+If uu and vv are both much smaller than cc, then uv/c2uv/c^2 is tiny, and the equation reduces to uuvu' \approx u-v, which is the Galilean result.

 Image

-For signs, ask first what the Galilean answer would do.
+For signs, ask first what the Galilean answer would suggest.
 When the frames move in the same positive direction, use the subtraction form above.
-When one velocity points the other way, give it a negative sign; the denominator then changes by itself.
-No extra rule is needed.
-It’s just signed velocity used consistently.
+When one velocity points the other way, make that velocity negative; the denominator then adjusts on its own.
+No extra rule is being added here — it’s just signed velocity used consistently.

 Invariant quantities